rahatutzaman-rizon/react-todo-app/README.md

 It takes in props such as tasks, setTasks, filter, and setTask.
 It uses useState to manage state related to filtered tasks.
 The handleClickAction function handles actions like marking a task as done or deleting it.
-The useEffect hook is used to filter tasks based on the selected filter (All, Active, or Completed).
+The useEffect hook is used to filter tasks based on the selected filter (All, Active, or Completed).and add priority list that user can choose their higher priority and show total task.

 ## TodoForm Component: